codebar/tutorials/html/lesson3/tutorial.md

 > Try removing `vertical-align`.
 What happens?

-### Let's focus on the content now
+### Now, focus on the content

-First, add a link so that anyone coming to your page can easily find out more about Charles Babbage.
+Add a link so that anyone coming to the page can easily find out more about Charles Babbage.
 In the second paragraph, wrap his name in a link as shown below.

 ```html
 <a href="http://en.wikipedia.org/wiki/Charles_Babbage">Charle's Babbage's </a>
 ```

 Ada was the world's first programmer.
 We want that content to stand out.
-Add a span around it and set a class highlight, so the intention is obvious and other people working on the code of the page can easily understand it.
+Add a span around and specify a class `highlight`, so the intention is obvious and other people working on the code of the page can easily understand it.

 ```html
 <span class="highlight">I am the world's first programmer</span>
 ```

-Set the styling for the highlight class
+Set the style for the highlight class
 ```css
 .highlight {
   color: #4c61a9;